hath995/Dafny-Grind75/README.md

 Ideally, all solutions will provide useful and specific specifications to verify the code does what was intended.
 Additionally, if a task is recursive in nature then both an iterative and a recursive solution will be provided, however, this is a stretch goal because quite often one approach might be dramatically easier to verify than the other.

+Secondly, if a solution can be solved naively and with a more sophisticated but not uncommon solution, then ideally both solutions will be implemented and verified.